antimof/UxPlay/README.txt

 ### 6. Protocol issues, such as failure to decrypt ALL video and audio streams from old or non-Apple clients:

+-   **NEW** As UxPlay only connects to one client at any time, it can work without the client pairing setup, allowing faster connections.

+This is allowed by disabling "Supports Legacy Pairing" (bit 27) in the "features" code UxPlay advertises on DNS-SD Service Discovery.
+Most clients will then not attempt to setup the "shared secret key" for pairing.

+-   **This new behavior (since UxPlay-1.65) can be reverted to the previous behavior by uncommenting the previous "FEATURES_1" setting (and commenting out the new one) in lib/dnssdint.h, and then rebuilding UxPlay.**

 A protocol failure may trigger an unending stream of error messages, and means that the audio decryption key (also used in video decryption) was not correctly extracted from data sent by the client.
 This should not